HMRWork42/HelloWorld/README.md

   IdentityFile ~/.ssh/HMRWork42-rsa
 ```

+This allow clones with `git clone git@HMRWork42-github:HMRWork42/HelloWorld`, but not pushes.
+Pushes requires the `git config` line, but editing the `url` line in `.git/config`.

 `Settings` -> `Emails` -> `Keep my email addresses private` and `Block command line pushes that expose my email`